 “Given the mounting climate and public health consequences of truck and bus emissions, the extended turnover times associated with MHD vehicles, and the potential to create substantial economic and job growth by transitioning to ZEVs, the time for bold action is now,” reads the report.

-The document concludes with 65 recommendations for state policy makers and points to areas where uniform standards between the two countries are needed on everything from charging infrastructure to vehicle requirements.
+The document concludes with 65 recommendations for state policy makers.
+It points to areas where uniform standards between the two countries are needed.
+This includes everything from charging infrastructure to vehicle requirements.

 But the action plan does not offer specifics on exactly where the gaps are.
-So there remains a near complete regulatory void for comparing both zero-emission vehicle and charging infrastructure standards between the two countries and identifying where the differences lie.
+There remains a near complete regulatory void for comparing both zero-emission vehicle and charging infrastructure standards between the two countries.
+This impedes identifying where the differences lie.

-Matthiesen say for her and the many other professionals working in Canada and the U.S., having this side-by-side comparison is essential to craft cohesive standards between the two countries.
+Matthiesen say having this side-by-side comparison is essential to craft cohesive standards between the two countries.

 “The technology is evolving and morphing so rapidly, which is exciting news, but I think regulatory agencies in both Canada, United States are grappling to keep up,” says Matthiesen.